ebcoop/rulesandpolicies/Rules.md

 #### 71  Non-profit nature of the co-operative

-1. The assets and income of the co-operative shall be applied solely to further its purpose as set out in rule 3 (2) and no portion shall be distributed directly or indirectly to the members of the co-operative.
+1. The assets and income of the co-operative shall be applied solely to further its purpose as set out in rule 3 (2) and no portion shall be distributed directly or indirectly to the members, employees, officers, or directors of the co-operative.

-2. This rule does not prevent the payment in good faith of market rate remuneration, or remuneration in the favour of the co-operative to any member for services rendered or expenses incurred by that member for the cooperative.
+2. This rule does not stop the co-operative from doing the following things, provided they are done in good faith (fairly and honestly):

+   a) paying a member for goods or services they have provided or expenses they have properly incurred at fair and reasonable rates or rates more favourable to the co-operative; or

+   b) making a payment or providing a benefit to a member in carrying out the co-operative’s charitable purpose(s).

 3. If another provision of the rules is inconsistent with this rule, this rule in that instance shall prevail.

 ## Part 9 Policies of the co-operative

 #### 72  Effect of policies

-1. The co-operative, as well as each member, director, officer and the secretary of the co-operative, must abide by the policies of the co-operative.
+1. The co-operative, as well as each member, director, officer and the secretary of the co-operative, must follow the policies of the co-operative.

-2. The policies of the co-operative may conditionally or unconditionally limit the powers of, or restrict or dictate the decisions or resolutions which may be made by, the co-operative, as well as each member, director, officer or the secretary of the co-operative.
+2. The policies of the co-operative may (conditionally or unconditionally) limit the powers of or restrict or dictate the decisions or resolutions of the co-operative, as well as each member, director, officer or the secretary of the co-operative.

 3. The policies may prescribe specific situations where members shall be or suspended or expelled.

 4. An ordinary resolution may overturn or repeal a suspension or expellation of a member, but only if a policy was the sole mechanism of suspension or expellation.

 #### 73  Limitations of policies